hzhang9/CIS410GameProgramming-P1/README.md

 2. Run Rollaball\Builds\Rollaball.exe.
 ### For others system:
 1. Complete clone entire repository.
-2. Use unity editor to build the corresponding game files for different system.
+2. Use unity editor to build the corresponding game files for different platform.
 3. Run the game file.
 ### For WebGL:
 1. Complete clone entire repository.